autogram-is/spidergram/docs/STYLEGUIDE.md

 Spidergram includes quite a few standalone helper functions that can be used in multiple contexts; using them together effectively is easier when they follow similar standards and conventions.

+### Naming and organizing

+Helper function names should be camel-cased and follow the pattern: Verb - Optional Context - Object.
+Examples include `getPageData`, `parseMetaTags`, `findLinks`, and so on.
+Some verb examples:

+- `has` implies a predicate function that returns true if the object meets certain criteria, or contains certain information (e.g. `hasPlaintext`, `hasCategories`, `hasSubdomain`).
+- `find` implies searching for one or more objects that *might* be present in the context (e.g. `findLinks`, `findSitemapLinks`, `findPageParent`).
+- `get` implies gathering gathering a known set of objects from a given context (e.g. `getPageData`, `getPlaintext`).
+- `fetch` implies retrieving the object from a remote location (e.g. `fetchPage`, `fetchResourcePayload`).

+Stateless helper functions large enough to be reused should live in their own files, along with any relevant type and interface definitions, TSDoc blocks, etc. File names should be kebab-cased versions of the helper function's name (e.g., `get-page-data.ts` would contain the function `getPageData()`).

 ### Handling flags and options

 - Define but don't export an Options type, with all properties optional